 RE: Through RE we will be exploring ‘Christianity’.
-During this topic we will be looking at the importance of different traditions and customs of the religion as well as the symbolisms of the faith.
+We will be looking at the importance of different traditions and customs of the religion as well as the symbolisms of the faith.

 PE: PE will take place twice a week, on Thursdays and Fridays